crusher-dev/docsv2/docs/guides/setting-up-services.md

 ## FAQ

-** Is using proxy required?**<br/>
+** Is using tunnel proxy required?**<br/>
-If you're running test locally, No. If you're running test on cloud, and want to test local env then you need expose it to crusher test agent's.
+No, If you're running test locally one by one.
+If you're running test on CI, this can be the simplest way to test.

+** Is this alternative to preview env?**<br/>
+Yes

 ** I am not able to page after using proxy?**<br/>
 Wait for few seconds.
 There might be DNS caching at some levels.

 ** Is proxy secure?**<br/>
 Proxy is e2e secured by cloudflare argo.
 If you have business use case, get in touch to learn more.
+We will add support for private namespace in future